 It is recommended that you give the State Board a call within a week or so after you’ve sent in your application to ensure that they’ve received everything and you’re in the process of being scheduled.
 You can reach them during business hours at (973) 504-6400.

-You should arrive to your exams at least 30 minutes early to ensure you have enough time to complete any required check-in procedures.
+You should arrive at your exams at least 30 minutes early to ensure you have enough time to complete any required check-in procedures.

 If you’re late, you’ll have to give up your exam fee and you reschedule your test – you won’t be let in.